 Signatures in a corporate environment

 When you are in a corporate environment and are responsible for proper signature usage in your corporation, then you might want to consider ways to centrally manage signature usage.
 This can be achieved in various ways such as via a script to generate personalized signatures on the client or mail server or a combination thereof.
+There are also specialized tools for this such as CodeTwo Exchange Rules and CodeTwo Email Signatures for Office 365.

 Disabling the signature option in Outlook